tipjoe/lonepeak-front/README.md

 This (`lonepeak-front`) is the angular front end repository that works together with `lonepeak-api` (Laravel back end api).

+Lonepeak is micro-community software that helps neighbors meet and do stuff together.
+It all starts with "giving a crap" about each other.

+This is open source software that anyone can use freely.
+It's a volunteer passion project.
+When we get time, we'll create some instructions to use it.
+If your neighborhood is interested in using it but you don't have a technical person to help, we may be able to refer you to someone who can help for a fee but we don't manage it.

+If you've started learning software development and would like to build your resume by contributing to a "real" project, let's talk.
+Just create an issue here in github (on this repo) and we'll be in touch.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.